aschneider15/CSC560-Rewrite/Creating React + Vite frontend.md

 ```
 npm install
+npm i axios
 npm run dev
 ```

 This will install the dependencies required for Vite and React, and then deploy your project locally on your machine.
+We will explain axios a little bit later.
 Your terminal should give you a link that you can visit in your web browser to see the project for yourself.
 What you see should be the Vite logo, the React logo, and a button that counts up every time you click it.
 If you look at the src/assets folder, you can take a look at the code that makes this work.
 If you want to close the application running on your local machine, input CTRL + C in the terminal, and then confirm by entering "Y".

 ## File Structure